gblach/imge/README.md

 ## TODO

-- Add ability to copy drive to file too.
 - Compress/decompress image on the fly.
 - Verify if data was copied correctly.
 - Verify checksum before making copy.